 The “summit” between physicians and NPs/PAs that Dr. Chen describes fell through, and the question is, "Where do we go from here?"
 This will be one of the more critical workforce issues as health reform takes effect, and parties from both sides are looking for answers.
 Any suggestions would be welcome.

-Phillip Miller is vice president of communications for Merritt Hawkins and Staff Care, companies of AMN Healthcare (NYSE: AHS), the largest healthcare staffing solutions organization in the United States.
+Phillip Miller is vice president of communications for AMN Healthcare Physician Solutions (NYSE: AHS), the largest healthcare staffing solutions organization in the United States.